rajiv77777/rateLimiter/README.md

 `@GetMapping(value = "/api/findByID/{id}")`

 1. /api/findall gives all the data from the H2 Database
 2. /api/findByID/1 gives the data for the particular ID.
-Lets saw the Database has IDs from 1 to 10 , **/api/findByID/1** ->1 can be replaced with any numbers for 1 to 10 to fetch the datas from the particular table.
+Lets say the Database has IDs from 1 to 10 , **/api/findByID/1** ->1 can be replaced with any numbers for 1 to 10 to fetch the datas from the particular table.

 ### Each API has its own Ratelimiters configured in the application.properties file as shown in below screenshot.
-### `ratelimiterGetDataByIDAPI` stores the allowed transaction in the allowed window time <br>
+### Keyword `ratelimiterGetData` stores the allowed transaction in the allowed window time for the respective API <br>
-### `waitTimeGetDataByIDAPI` stores the allowed window time or wait time in **seconds**
+### Keyword `waitTimeGetData` stores the allowed window time or wait time in **seconds** for the respective API
 <br>

 ![propertiesfile](https://github.com/rajiv77777/rateLimiter/blob/master/pics/ratelimiter-ApplicationProperties.png)